andreasabel/inCode/entry/you-could-have-invented-matrices.md

 -   For
     ![\\mathbb{R}\^3](https://latex.codecogs.com/png.latex?%5Cmathbb%7BR%7D%5E3 "\mathbb{R}^3"),
-    we can encode the n-tuples in terms of
+    we can encode the n-tuples in terms of sums of scalings of
     ![(1,0,0)](https://latex.codecogs.com/png.latex?%281%2C0%2C0%29 "(1,0,0)"),
     ![(0,1,0)](https://latex.codecogs.com/png.latex?%280%2C1%2C0%29 "(0,1,0)"),
     and